infinum/qa-handbook/Knowledge/QA glossary.md

 ### T

 - **TAE** - Test Automation Engineers.
-- **Team weekly** - an informal meeting we use to summarize the week, hang out, and find out whether someone has either too little or too much work on their hands.
 - **Test cases (TC)** - are requirements with steps for testing whether a given part of the app or site is working properly.
 - **Test environment** - environment for QA testing.
 - **Test suite** - a set of test cases.
 For example, you might have test cases for the registration section, the homepage, add to cart flow, etc. A test suite is a spreadsheet consisting of all of these different test cases.